Stability estimates for radial basis function methods applied to linear scalar conservation laws: Collocation and oversampled discretization of a time-dependent linear advection problem

 \section{Collocation and oversampled discretization of a time-dependent linear advection problem}

 Here we discretize the linear advection problem \eqref{eq:intro:conservationlaw} in a collocated and an oversampled sense.

-The domain $\Omega$ on which we solve \eqref{eq:intro:conservationlaw} is discretized using two point sets: \begin{itemize} \item the nodal point set $X = \{x_i\}_{i=1}^N$ for generating the cardinal basis functions, \item the evaluation point set $Y = \{y_j\}_{j=1}^M$ for sampling the PDE \eqref{eq:intro:conservationlaw}, where $M=q N$. \end{itemize} An example of two point sets is visualized in Figure \ref{fig:experiments:pointset}.
+The domain $\Omega$ on which we solve \eqref{eq:intro:conservationlaw} is discretized using two point sets: \begin{itemize} \item the nodal point set $X = \{x_i\}_{i=1}^N$ for generating the cardinal basis functions, \item the evaluation point set $Y = \{y_j\}_{j=1}^M$ for sampling the PDE \eqref{eq:intro:conservationlaw}, where $M=q N$. \end{itemize} That means: we have in total $N$ nodal points, and $q$ evaluation points are placed in the Voronoi region centered around each $x_i \in X$.
+Therefore, the total number of evaluation points are $M=qN$.

+An example of two point sets is visualized in Figure \ref{fig:experiments:pointset}.
 In the present work, we generate the $X$ point set such that the mean distance between the points is set to $h$, by using the DistMesh algorithm \cite{DistMesh}, which is in some cases randomly perturbed to also generalize the numerical results to less regular set of points.
 When using the oversampled discretization, the $Y$ point set is also generated by DistMesh, but with an internodal distance $h_y = \frac{h}{\sqrt{q}}$.
 When using the collocation discretization we set $Y=X$, where, as a consequence we have that $h=h_y$.
-We note that for a given point set $Y \subset \mathbb{R}^d$, we can define $h_y = ( \frac{|\Omega|}{M} )^{1/d}$.
-Here $|\Omega|$ is a $d$-dimensional volume of $\Omega$, which can be estimated by $\Omega = \tilde M \frac{|\Omega_c|}{M_c}$, where $\Omega_c$ is a $d$-dimensional box that encapsulates $\Omega$, $M_c$ is the number of points inside $\Omega_c$ and $\tilde M$ is the number of points in $\Omega_c \cap \Omega$.
+We note that for a given point set $Y \subset \mathbb{R}^2$, we can define $h_y = ( \frac{|\Omega|}{M} )^{1/2}$.
+Here $|\Omega|$ is the area of $\Omega$, which can be estimated by $|\Omega| = \tilde M \frac{|\Omega_c|}{M_c}$, where $\Omega_c$ is a two dimensional box that encapsulates $\Omega$, $M_c$ is the number of points inside $\Omega_c$ and $\tilde M$ is the number of points in $\Omega_c \cap \Omega$.

 To evaluate the RBF solution and its derivatives for any of the methods, we use: